 Applicants must be currently enrolled on a full-time or part-time basis, as undergraduates or postgraduates, at the University of Sydney.
 Students may submit only one essay for consideration.
 All submissions must conform to standard principles of academic honesty and scholarly referencing.
-The essay can be something already submitted as part of study at the University of Sydney but it cannot be previously published.
+The essay can be a piece of writing already submitted as part of study at the University of Sydney but it cannot be previously published.

 - Cover sheet with the applicant’s name, SID (student identification number), Faculty where currently enrolled, mailing address, telephone and e-mail address.
 Students are responsible for keeping the prize coordinator updated with current contact information.
 If a student cannot be contacted, the prize is forfeited.

-- The essay must be between 2,000-2,500 words long.
+- The essay must be between 2,000 and 2,500 words long.
 Applicants must also include a one paragraph abstract.
 The abstract and any references or bibliography are not included in the word count (we accept all scholarly referencing systems).

 - The first page should include the title of the paper and the author’s name.

-- The essay should be submitted electronically as an attachment, a WORD document, to the prize coordinator, Dr Fiona Probyn-Rapsey, at email@example.com.
+- The essay should be submitted electronically as an attachment, a WORD document:

 The selection committee will be comprised of the members of the Executive Committee of HARN: Human Animal Research Network, at the University of Sydney.

-- The winning paper will be considered for publication in the Australian Animals Studies Journal (AASJ).
+- The winning paper will be considered for publication in Animal Studies Journal (ASJ).